-6 The Tabernacle assembled by Moses was but a 'shadow' of the real thing; which probably means that the spiritual realm is more 'real' than the physical one-which is difficult for us to believe, so very few live on that basis.
+The Tabernacle assembled by Moses was but a 'shadow' of the real thing; which probably means that the spiritual realm is more 'real' than the physical one-which is difficult for us to believe, so very few live on that basis.

-7 [Wow!
+&lt;sup>2 [Wow!
 How is that for convoluted syntax-verses 3-6 form a single sentence.
 It almost feels 'Pauline'!]

-8 That is right, the people, since they did not live up to the first covenant.
+That is right, the people, since they did not live up to the first covenant.
 The following quote is from Jeremiah 31:31-34.

-"Listen!
-Days are coming", says the LORD, "when I will establish a new covenant with the house of Israel and with the house of Judah1-9 not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt,2 because they did not abide by my covenant and so I disregarded them", says the LORD.
+with the house of Judah-9 not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt, because they did not abide by my covenant and so I disregarded them", says the LORD.

-10 "Now this is the covenant that I will make with the house of Israel after those days", says the LORD,3 "I will put my laws into their mind and write them on their hearts; and I will be their God and they will be my people.
-11 Further, not one of them will teach his neighbor and not one his brother saying, 'Get to know the LORD!' because they all will know me, from the least of them to the greatest of them.
-12 For I will be merciful to their wrongdoings; I will not at all remember their sins and their lawless deeds."4
+10 "Now this is the covenant that I will make with the house of Israel after those days", says the LORD, "I will put my laws into their mind and write them on their hearts; and I will be their God and they will be my people.
+11 Further, not one of them will teach his neighbor and not one his brother saying, 'Get to know the LORD!' because they all will know me, from the least of them to the greatest